UBCHREST/ablate/docs/index.md

 ### docs
 The Markdown documents for ablate.
 These are build with [Jekyll](jekyllrb.com) and published automatically upon merge.
 Follow the [Quickstart](https://jekyllrb.com/docs/) steps to preview your changes locally.

+## Acknowledgements
+This research is funded by the United States Department of Energy’s (DoE) National Nuclear Security Administration (NNSA) under the Predictive Science Academic Alliance Program III (PSAAP III) at the University at Buffalo, under contract number DE-NA000396